TOAST-DOCS/Container-Kubernetes/en/user-guide.md

   storageClassName: sc-ssd
 ```

-With PVC provisioning, PV is automatically created.
-At the same time, block storage attached to the PV is also automatically created, and you can check it from the list of block storages on the **Storage > Block Storage** page of NHN Cloud web console.
+If you do not set the volume binding mode or set it to **Immediate** and create a PVC, the PV will be created automatically.
+At the same time, block storage attached to the PV is also automatically created, and you can check it from the list of block storages on the **Storage > Block Storage** page of the NHN Cloud web console.

 ```
 $ kubectl apply -f pvc-dynamic.yaml